 II.
 USING THE EXCEL GEOCODING TOOL IN OUR OWN WORKBOOK

 Obviously, we can do it in different ways.
-I will show it on my personal example step by step, explaining all the things requiring attention.
+I will show it in my personal example step by step, explaining all the things requiring attention.

-1. First of all, we have to incorporate the existing VBA code to our document.
+1. First of all, we have to incorporate the existing VBA code into our document.
 It’s feasible in 2 ways:

-a) through export and import the .bas files
+a) through export and import of the .bas files

-b) through dragging the modules between Excel files open in VBA console
+b) through dragging the modules between Excel files open in the VBA console

 In your VBA console on the left side, you should see 2 windows opened as default.
 The upper one is our project “Project – VBA Project”, and the lower one refers to the properties of our Excel file.
 We need to use the upper one, which should include the “folder tree” for our Excel file.
 Possibly you know, that the Excel file is comprised of many separate files, zipped together.
 Here we can see our Excel job divided by single worksheets (Microsoft Excel Objects) as well as existing VBA files classified by “Modules” (.bas files), “Forms” (.frm files), and “Class modules” (.cls files) (Pic.
 16).
 In order to import, exporting, making or editing macros we should be interested only in these last 3 types, whereas Microsoft Excel Objects are inherent to the typical macro-free workbook.